Bernie-2016/Connect-Windows/README.md

-# Bernie App for Windows
+# Movement for Windows

-Welcome to the repository for the Bernie App for Windows.
-This repository is consists of a .Net solution that contains projects for the [Windows Store 8.1](https://github.com/SandersForPresident/BernieAppWindows/tree/master/BernieApp/BernieApp.Windows), [Windows Phone 8.1](https://github.com/SandersForPresident/BernieAppWindows/tree/master/BernieApp/BernieApp.WindowsPhone), and [Wpf](https://github.com/SandersForPresident/BernieAppWindows/tree/master/BernieApp.Wpf) platforms.
+Welcome to the repository for the Movement app for Windows (formerly known as BernieApp).
+This repository consists of a .Net solution that contains projects for [Windows 10 (UWP)] (https://github.com/SandersForPresident/BernieAppWindows/tree/master/BernieApp/BernieApp.UWP) and [Windows Phone 8.1](https://github.com/SandersForPresident/BernieAppWindows/tree/master/BernieApp/BernieApp.WindowsPhone).
 All of these projects depend on the [BernieApp.Common](https://github.com/SandersForPresident/BernieAppWindows/tree/master/BernieApp.Common) Portable Class Libarary which contains the business logic for the solution.

 ## Setting up your build environment

-First you will need to install Visual Studio 2015 Community edition or better (VS 2013 may work as well).
-Then clone the repository.
-Once the repository is cloned on your local machine you should be able to open up the solution in Visual Studio and a Rebuild of the solution will download all the necessary packages from nuget.
+First you will need to install Visual Studio 2015 Community edition.
+Clone the repository.
+Once the repository is cloned on your local machine, open it up in Visual Studio and Rebuild the solution.
+This will download all necessary Nuget packages.

 ## Contributing

 We welcome all contributions.
 If you see a bug please report it in using the Issues feature.
-If you would like to help develop the Bernie App for Windows applications you can contact the CodersForSanders group using our Slack channel (you can request access [here](https://docs.google.com/forms/d/1pmxGTX17qPkZV49iuLh3rN-Mj_Z6w6M_XtUJMZCMIP4/viewform)): https://codersforsanders.slack.com/messages/bernie-app/details/
+If you would like to help develop the Movement app for Windows applications you can contact the CodersForSanders group using our Slack channel (you can request access [here](https://docs.google.com/forms/d/1pmxGTX17qPkZV49iuLh3rN-Mj_Z6w6M_XtUJMZCMIP4/viewform)): https://codersforsanders.slack.com/messages/bernie-app/details/

 We will be tracking development progress in our [Pivotal project](https://www.pivotaltracker.com/n/projects/1422062)

+## What we use

+* C#/XAML
+* Mvvmlight (an MVVM framework)
+* Json.NET (for interacting with json documents)
+* Template10 (UWP only)

 ### Rules of the road for software changes